MrMicrowaveOven/AlgorithmsCurriculum/README.md

 **W3D3**

 * Tie up any loose ends before meeting with alumni and companies tomorrow.
+    * Resume, cover letter, LinkedIn, Github.
+    * Capstone project, JS project, any other project listed on your resume.
+    * Your presentation, elevator speech, and personal pitch for use at the event tomorrow.

 [performance-cheat-sheet]: ./interview-prep/performance-cheat-sheet.md

 **W3D4**

-* Finalize your application materials and your personal pitch.
+* Finalize ayour application materials and your personal pitch.

 ==> GRADUATION DAY <==